 Who are the people that are eligible for this type of visa

 From the above: Head of state and families, High ranking officials, and Holders of United Nations diplomatic passport.

 Steps on applying for Nigeria Visa Online

-Doing almost everything online is now coming to fruition and the authorities that are in charge of granting visa in Nigeria are not lagging behind as well.
+Doing almost everything online is now coming to fruition and the authorities that are in charge of granting visas in Nigeria are not lagging as well.
 Follow the steps below to apply for your Visa from the fours corners of your room and office.

 This section will be categories as listed below:

 - How to apply for Nigeria Tourist Visa